Last Updated on November 15, 2023

 There are a few other real-life concerns that are worth going over during Session Zero.

-What’s the DM’s policy on alcohol (or other substances) at the table?
+What’s the DM’s policy on food or drinks at the table?
 What about phones?

 One of the most important things you can do to improve the resilience of your D&D group is to establish rules for what happens when some people can’t make it to a session.